ecssiah/ecssiah.github.io/_posts/2018-05-29-deploying_to_heroku.markdown

 The first thing you'll need is a [Heroku account](https://signup.heroku.com/login).

-Next, you'll need to install the Heroku command line interface (CLI).
+Next, you'll need to install the Heroku command line tools.
 You can get them directly from brew or use the installer [on their site](https://devcenter.heroku.com/articles/heroku-cli):

 ```bash
 brew install heroku/brew/heroku